 The diagnosis of an ASD is based on a report of the child’s early development, detailing the way in which he or she acquired skills and the areas in which he or she has struggled, coupled with careful observations and assessments.
 These evaluations need to be performed by individuals who are experienced in evaluating individuals with complex developmental disabilities and ASD.
 The assessments are lengthy, and it may be necessary for the evaluator to see the child at home or in the playgroup or nursery setting, often referred to as a functional contextual assessment, before the diagnosis can be confirmed.
 The diagnosis of ASD is made through a team evaluation, including reports from therapists, pediatricians, teachers, parents and psychologists.

-There are several assessments that are used to reach a diagnosis of ASD; the most commonly used is called the Autism Diagnostic Observation Schedule (ADOS).
+There are several assessments that are used to reach a diagnosis of ASD.
+In addition to the clinical gold standard, which is DSM-5, the most commonly used play-based measure is called the Autism Diagnostic Observation Schedule (ADOS).
 This assessment should be performed by someone familiar with ASD who is trained to utilize the ADOS.

 To some extent the answer to this depends on the individual’s overall level of ability.
 In individuals who have the most severe cognitive disabilities, it can sometimes be extremely difficult to make a definitive diagnosis.
-In general it is hard to make a confident diagnosis before the individual’s cognitive age level is at least equivalent to that of an 18-month to 2-year-old child.
-In less affected individuals, it might well be possible to make a diagnosis around the age of 2, whereas in the individuals with very significant delays in development it may not be possible until they are much older.
+In general it is hard to make a confident diagnosis before the age of 18-months to 2-years.
 Research is continuing to identify the early markers of ASD so early treatments can be implemented.